AxisAngles/sidecar/README.md

 # Sidecar

-Sidecar consists of a Roblox Studio plugin and a server binary.
-The intended use case is to export a collection of scripts as files, and then watch for file changes and update the script associated to each file in real time back in Roblox Studio.
+Sidecar is a Roblox development tool that consists of a Roblox Studio plugin and a server binary.
+Export a selection of scripts as files, and have file changes sync back to Roblox Studio in real time.

+### Why Sidecar?
 The idea is that working with deeply nested folders containing the entire source code can be cumbersome when code may be quite scattered.
+The explicit export and one-way sync model means you don't have to guess what the plugin is going to do to your project files.

-### How to use
+### How to set up the workflow
 1. Install the Roblox Studio plugin
 2. Download the latest server binary or build it from source
 3. Start the server from a terminal in the current directory you want to use as a workspace

+### The workflow
-4. Export files from the plugin
+1. Export files from the plugin
-5. Use your favourite editor to modify the files and instantly test in Roblox Studio
+2. Use your favourite editor and instantly test in Roblox Studio

 ### How to build server from source (for plugin development)
 ```